East Cape New Zealand — Why Location Changes Everything

 East Cape Is Not Interchangeable

-The argument being made here is simple: geography produces chemistry.
+Geography produces chemistry.
 The East Cape of New Zealand, through its volcanic soils, its isolation, its UV intensity, and its indigenous mānuka population, produces oil that is measurably, documentably different from mānuka grown elsewhere.
-That difference has a name — β-triketones — and a number: up to 33%.

 Our East Cape Mānuka Oil is sourced exclusively from the East Cape, batch-tested by GC-MS, and formulated for adults who want to know exactly what they're putting on their skin — and why it works.